On average, it takes 10 years for women with Endometriosis to receive a proper diagnosis.

-Normally, the endometrium thickens and sheds throughout the menstrual cycle and leaves the body during the period.
-However, any tissue that has grown outside of the uterus becomes trapped
+Normally, during the menstrual cycle, the endometrium thickens and sheds and then sheds out of the body during the period.
+But if this tissue grows outside of the uterus, it gets trapped.

-Moderate to severe pain and/or heavy flow during menstruation
+– Moderate to severe menstrual pain and heavy bleeding

-Endometriosis can impede the fertilization of an egg by blocking off the fallopian tube
+Endometriosis can impede the fertilization of an egg by blocking off the fallopian tubes

 Endometriosis may also damage the egg and/or sperm and impact ovarian reserve

-About one third to one half of women with endometriosis have difficulty getting pregnant
+About 1/3 to 1/2 of women with endometriosis have difficulty getting pregnant

 Think you may have endometriosis?